 Some of the SkatePal team in Palestine

-Since the Israel Defence Forces blew a hole in his leg, Aram Sabbah’s been skating on crutches.
-It’s actually a pretty good way of learning tricks.
-Propping his body up, air-pedalling over the board while it flips, he can hang in the air as long as he wants.
-The downside would be the “big-ass wound” in the 16-year-old Palestinian’s knee – an unwelcome souvenir of the West Bank’s “Day of Rage”.
+In July the Israel Defense Forces blew a hole in Aram Sabbah's leg.
+Since then, he's been skating on crutches, which has actually proved to be a pretty good way of learning new tricks.
+Propping his body up, air-pedaling over the board while it flips, he can hang in the air as long as he wants.
+The downside, of course, is the “big-ass wound” in the 16-year-old Palestinian’s knee—an unwelcome souvenir of the West Bank’s “Day of Rage.”

 “There’s nothing much to say,” he says.
 “I was throwing stones.
 I’m out of stones.
 So I crouched for stones, then BOOM… my leg is numb.”

-That was in July, when Aram joined thousands across the West Bank in a march protesting Israeli aggression towards Gaza.
+That was in July, when Aram joined thousands across the West Bank in a march protesting Israeli aggression toward Gaza.
 Israeli forces clashed with demonstrators at Qalandia checkpoint, injuring more than 200 and killing two, including one 17-year-old.
-Aram was lucky not to break any bones, but his injury will keep him on crutches for another month – or until he “can’t take any more”.
-Until then, he’s one of two Palestinian skaters teaching children at Zababdeh’s brand new concrete skatepark.
+Aram was lucky not to break any bones, but his injury will keep him on crutches for another month—or until he “can’t take any more.”
+Until then, he’s one of two Palestinian skaters teaching children at Zababdeh’s brand-new concrete skate park.

-Although Palestine has played host to the occasional mini ramp and fun box, built by enthusiastic foreigners stuck for places to skate, the 300 square-metre site at Zababdeh is the West Bank’s first proper skatepark.
-Opening this week, it’s been funded and built by SkatePal, a volunteer-run not-for-profit founded by Edinburgh university Arabic graduate Charlie Davis in 2012.
-It will be run by a small but growing community of Palestinian skaters, including Arham.
+Although Palestine has played host to the occasional mini ramp and fun box, built by enthusiastic foreigners in need of a place to skate, the 1,000 square-foot site at Zababdeh is the West Bank’s first proper skate park.
+Opening this week, it was funded and built by SkatePal, a volunteer-run nonprofit founded by University of Edinburgh Arabic graduate Charlie Davis in 2012.
+It will be run by a small but growing community of Palestinian skaters, including Aram.

-Charlie Davis (in the cap) with Mick, a SkatePal volunteer, and two Palestinian kids
+Charlie Davis (in the hat) with Mick, a SkatePal volunteer, and two Palestinian kids

 “I had my skateboard there and the kids had never seen one before,” says Charlie.
 “And there’s nothing much to do for kids.
-If you go in the villages and towns they have, like, a concrete football pitch at the school – maybe a basketball hoop or two.
+If you go in the villages and towns they have, like, a concrete soccer pitch at the school—maybe a basketball hoop or two.
 A lot of them hang around the streets and play cards, or work in their parents’ shops.

 The SkatePal mini ramp in Ramallah

-Their first attempt at a park – a few wooden ramps at a site in Ramallah – was set up on land belonging to a community centre, but Charlie returned to Palestine from a trip home to find it had been destroyed.
+Their first attempt at a park was a few wooden ramps at a site in Ramallah set up on land belonging to a community center, but when Charlie returned to Palestine after a trip home he found it destroyed.
 The concrete park in Zababdeh has been the accumulation of several months’ planning and weeks of building, and they have also funded a 16-foot mini ramp at Ramallah.

 There are currently 12 volunteers from the UK and Ireland helping out with SkatePal, largely students from university engineering departments.
-To date they have raised over £10,000 and are currently planning a third site at Nabi Saleh, a small village of about 600 in the central West Bank.
+To date they have raised more than $16,000 and are currently planning a third site at Nabi Saleh, a small village of about 600 in the central West Bank.

-SkatePal volunteer Huw Ó Droma finishing off the concrete skatepark in Zababdeh
+SkatePal volunteer Kevin Loftus finishing off the concrete skate park in Zababdeh

-Located about 150 metres from an Israeli military base, Nabi Saleh has become a focal point for the struggle against occupation, following the creeping encroachment of the Israeli settlement of Halamish, visible across the valley.
-Every Friday since December of 2009, Nabi Saleh’s residents have marched in protest at the confiscation of the village’s land, to be met with tear gas, rubber-coated bullets and occasionally live fire.
+Located about 160 yards from an Israeli military base, Nabi Saleh has become a focal point for the struggle against occupation, following the creeping encroachment of the Israeli settlement of Halamish, visible across the valley.
+Every Friday since December of 2009, Nabi Saleh’s residents have marched in protest at the confiscation of the village’s land and have been met with tear gas, rubber-coated bullets, and occasionally live fire.

-“In a protest the kids are throwing stones,” says Charlie.
+“In a protest the kids are throwing stones,” Charlie says.
 “And the soldiers know who they are, because the soldiers come into houses and take pictures of everyone in there.
-So when people throw stones they come in and arrest people, from eight or nine upwards, for a few days, a few months or a few years – it depends.
+So when people throw stones they come in and arrest people, from eight or nine upwards, for a few days, a few months or a few years—it depends.